An accurate and early diagnosis of psoriatic arthritis will help you avoid the damage and deformity it can cause.

 Rheumatoid factor (RF) and anti-CCP antibody tests can rule out rheumatoid arthritis.
 People with that condition may have higher levels of these in their blood.

 More than half of people who have psoriatic arthritis with spine inflammation will have the genetic marker HLA-B27.
 You can get tested to find out if you do.

 - Iron tests: People with psoriatic arthritis may have mild anemia, or not enough healthy red blood cells.

-These can show cartilage changes or bone injury that suggest arthritis in your spine and joints in your lower back and hands.
+These can show cartilage changes or bone and joint damage that suggests arthritis in your spine, hands, or feet.
 Psoriatic arthritis usually looks different on X-rays than rheumatoid arthritis does.

 Because psoriatic arthritis may lead to bone loss, your doctor may want to measure your bone strength.
 You could be at risk for osteoporosis and fractures.